Confirm

 5. Residuary estate all to one or more people or to executors on trust.
 If the executors take it, they change hats to become trustees unless you specify otherwise.

 6. Trust provisions: what the trustees may or may not do with your money in managing your estate.
 You can be as restrictive or open as you wish.
-You can leave them to multiply your wise investments or to sell your crown jewels at a pittance.
+You can leave them to multiply your wise investments or to sell your jewels at a pittance.

 Further information